Pisang Peak Climbing with Thorung La Pass Trek 17 Days

 + Expand All- Collapse All

 Upon your arrival at Tribhuvan International Airport (KTM), you will be welcomed by a representative from Adventure Club Trek.
-After sorting out your custom formalities (visa and so on), you will be then transferred to your respective hotel in Adventure Club Trek’s private vehicle and give you some time to freshen up.
+After sorting out your custom formalities (visa and so on), you will be then transferred to your respective hotel in Adventure Club Trek’s private vehicle and given some time to freshen up.
 After this, you will attend an orientation about your trek led by the trekking leader over a welcome dinner.
+Overnight in Kathmandu.

 We rest for most of the day and unpack.
 We will meet in the afternoon and discuss with your climbing leaders and we will check your set of climbing equipment to make sure that they are in good condition for our coming journey.
 Overnight in Kathmandu.